Categories

 B.S.!!

-I remember taking art classes at the museum, for over 15 years.
+I took art classes at the museum for years.
 Everyone was included, no one felt unwelcome.
-Then two years ago, they hired a Brand Manager from Colorado for a new branding department who branded the museum “academic, critical, elite” to justify the “new” branding of being inclusive and welcoming, the very qualities the museum possessed from the beginning.
+Then two years ago, they hired a Brand Manager from Colorado for a new branding department who branded the museum “academic, critical, elite” to justify the “new” branding of being inclusive and welcoming – the very qualities the museum possessed from the beginning.

 THE MUSEUM IS FREE FOR EVERYONE, THANKS TO THE FOUNDERS.